Nike Basketball Camp Saint Anselm College

 The ASA Hoops coaching staff is made up of some of the most talented and seasoned coaches in New England!
 All of the ASA coaches are trained and registered to ensure all campers receive high-quality instruction in a fun and safe environment.View ASA Hoops's Bio ⟩

-Now in our 26th year, A Step Ahead Inc. (ASA Hoops) has become a year-round operation offering clinics, classes, camps and AAU.
-In 2021, ASA had over 3000 campers come through it's doors.
-This up-coming year will be our biggest yet, with over 60 camps scheduled and the expansion of our AAU program ASA Hoops will be one of the biggest basketball operations in New England.
-Participants, boys and girls, range in age from 7-18 and will come from communities throughout New England and across the globe.
+Now in our 28th year, A Step Ahead Inc. (ASA Hoops) has become a year-round operation offering clinics, classes, camps and AAU.
+In 2023, over 6000 participants have entered our programs.
+This up-coming year will be our biggest yet, with over 65 camps scheduled and the expansion of our AAU program ASA Hoops will be one of the biggest basketball operations in New England.
+Participants, boys and girls, range in age from 7-18 and have come from communities throughout New England and across the globe.

 Check-in: Each day at 8:30AM

 It is highly encouraged to attend each day to get the most out of your camp experience; however, you may attend a select number of the clinic dates at a pro-rated price.
 When registering online, select the option of the 2-day clinic or 3-day clinic.
 To register for 1 of the 3 available clinic dates, please call 1-800-645-3226 ext 2275, Monday-Friday from 8am-5pm PST.